 Suspensions are generally, but not always, noted on your soccercasa.com roster.

 A player receiving a red card MUST immediately leave the field and stay 100 yards away.
 You may not go back and talk to the referee after the game.
 You could receive an extra suspension.
 Managers and captains will may choose to follow up for the player after the game.

 When a player receives a red card they must sit out until their suspension, and fine is paid.
 If the suspension is not noted on your roster, they still must sit or you forfeit and lose a point.
 Be proactive.

 Any player found to use racial epithets shall be suspended for a minimum of three games plus a committee review for additional fines and suspensions.
 A second offense is a 6 games suspension plus additional fines..
 A third offense is a 364 day suspension.

 Fines must be paid by Wednesday 10am of the week the player wishes to return to play.
 This is not an automatic process, you must follow up.
 If you play a player that is suspended, you forfeit immediately regardless of whether you have been informed of the red card by the league or not.
 That player knows they got a red.
 They must sit until cleared by the league.

 Please note that a player with a red must serve the suspension on the team they are on.
-They cannot count games in other leagues.
+They cannot count games in other leagues or tournaments.